Automating Incident Response: How AI Can Help Your SOC

 This isn't sustainable.
 Analysts burn out, real threats get missed, and security suffers.

 Automation isn't about replacing analysts.
 It's about handling the tedious stuff so humans can focus on what requires human judgment.
+For the manual steps automation should eventually replace, our [Azure incident response playbook](/blog/cloud-incident-response-playbook-azure-2026) is a good baseline to start from.

 What Can (and Should) Be Automated